-Four major observations are obvious:
+Three major observations are obvious:

-- A dying INDEPENDENT generic industry tries in vain to speak up. - A thriving dominant industry surfs the agenda for reviewing the regulation with clear claims in terms of data exclusivity and zonal application but also reluctance to clarify the more obscure areas of the implementation in particular at local level. - Consumers' anxiety, which is more and more distinct, thwarts the idea according to which the process of evaluation guarantees objectively the safety of agricultural produce. - the users, farmers, realise that the directive of 1991 amounts exclusively to a documentary inventory of studies which is totally disconnected from the production and from the marketing of products containing the evaluated substances.
-It is a fact that no control at present looks for nor can put in evidence that substances brought on the European market really originate from processes of synthesis examined within the framework of the community evaluation.
+- A dying generic industry tries in vain to speak up. - Consumers' anxiety, which is more and more distinct, thwarts the idea according to which the process of evaluation guarantees objectively the safety of agricultural produce. - the users, farmers, realise that the directive of 1991 amounts exclusively to a documentary inventory of studies which is totally disconnected from the production and from the marketing of products containing the evaluated substances.
+It is a fact that no control at present looks for nor can put in evidence that substances brought on the market really originate from processes of synthesis examined within the framework of the community evaluation.